MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/copilot-use-summary.md

 ### Get a conversation summary

-Depending on the triggers your administrator setup, the Copilot conversation summary is generated like this:
+Depending on the triggers your administrator set up, the Copilot conversation summary is generated like this:

 - Automatically when you request a consultation with another agent, transfer the conversation, or end the conversation.
 - When you select **Summarize conversation** in an ongoing conversation.